 Jesus represented a Kingdom—a literal government—that wasn’t and isn’t of this world.

 The Kingdom Jesus Christ leads and represents is currently in heaven—where Jesus sits enthroned at the right hand of God the Father.
-Instead of entangling themselves in the politics and affairs of this world, Christians are to think just like Christ—their allegiance is to His government.
+Instead of entangling themselves in the politics of this world, Christians are to think just like Christ—their allegiance is to His government.
 They realize their “citizenship is in heaven” and “eagerly wait” for the return of Jesus Christ to this earth (Philippians 3:20).